Executor

 Interface Overview

-For the specific concept of executors, please refer to the introduction in Executor-CPP Interface.
-This section only covers the specific syntax of executor functionality in AimRT Python.
-Modules can obtain the ExecutorManagerRef
+For the specific concept of the executor, please refer to the introduction in Executor - CPP Interface.
+This section only describes the concrete syntax of the executor functionality in AimRT Python.
+A module can obtain an ExecutorManagerRef

 handle by calling the GetExecutorManager()